1 W. 53rd St. New York, NY 10019

-Doctoral Candidate, Division of Religious and Theological Studies
+Doctoral Candidate, Graduate Division of Religious Studies

 Dissertation title: “Tragedy, Theology, and Natural Evil: Towards a Realist Doctrine of Creation”

 My dissertation focuses on the complications that organic evolution by natural selection brings about for a theological accounting of the presence of suffering in creation, and posits that the utilization of tragedy, as a theological category, is the best way to consider this problem of evolutionary suffering.
 The dissertation draws on the work of Hans Urs von Balthasar to show that, while tragedy does not “solve” the problem of natural evil, it has the virtue of attending closely to the specifics of the natural world, and maintains a proper apophasis in the tension between the experience of suffering and the Christian claims of new life and pax Christi.
 The ambiguity and instability of a tragic vision mirrors the ambiguity and instability in nature itself; in that sense, tragedy is the most realist of theological views, accountable to the observable structure and processes of the world.